xuhantian/xuhantian.github.io/_pages/about.md

 **2020-present:** Post-doctoral fellow, Department of Industrial Engineering and Decision Analytics, The Hong Kong University of Science and Technology

-**2016-2020:**   PhD in Indstrial Engineering and Logistics Management, The Hong Kong University of Science and Technology
+**2016-2020:**   Ph.D. in Indstrial Engineering and Logistics Management, The Hong Kong University of Science and Technology

-**2012-2016:**  Bng in Industrial Engineering, Shanghai Jiao Tong University
+**2012-2016:**  B.Eng. in Industrial Engineering, Shanghai Jiao Tong University
 ### Contact

 xtianab@connect.ust.hk